-Good evening, my fellow water enthusiasts, I’m your host here at AWMS, Hercules.
+Good evening fellow water enthusiasts, I’m your host, Pete.
 In today’s article, I answer the question: Is Penta water alkaline?
-I’ll also share a pH test video with you and my complete Penta water review.
+I’ll also share a pH test video and my complete Penta water review.

 It’s been a crazy month here at AWMS, and I’ve completed a ton of bottled water reviews.
 At this point, I know everything there is to know about bottled water brands and what to look for in each company.